Walking & Hiking in Chamonix

 Glacier hiking in Chamonix

 Once you’ve conquered the mountains, next up are the glaciers!
-We offer a glacier discovery day on the Mer de Glace for those who have never worn crampons before, after which you’ll be at ease in this new environment.
+Beginners can book onto the glacier discovery day on the Mer de Glace for those who have never worn crampons before, after which you’ll be at ease in this new environment.
 If you have some experience at altitude and on glaciers then the Vallée Blanche traverse is a wonderful experience which begins at the top of the Aiguille du Midi lift.
-We can also offer tailor-made hikes or multi-day excursions on request, contact the Resort Team and they’ll be able to offer more information.

-All the lifts for walking, hiking, glacier hikes and mountaineering are included on your Mont Blanc Multipass.
-Pre-order them at no extra cost and we will deliver them to you on arrival – easy!
-Order now in our Chamonix Resort Shop.
+All the lifts for walking, hiking, glacier hikes and mountaineering are included on the Mont Blanc Multipass.